OVAL-Community/OVAL/guidelines/oval-schema-documentation/macos-definitions-schema.rst

     * - allowpowerbuttontosleepcomputer
       - oval-def:EntityStateBoolType (0..1)
       - Specifies whether the power button can be used to cause the computer to sleep.
+    * - restartpowerfailure
+      - oval-def:EntityStateBoolType (0..1)
+      - Specifies whether the computer will restart after a power failure.
     * - remotelogin
       - oval-def:EntityStateBoolType (0..1)
       - Specifies whether remote logins are allowed.